 Everything Revolves Around the Poetry Center

-A visit to Tucson must include the University of Arizona Poetry Center (1508 East Helen Street), one of the three largest poetry centers in the country.
-Directed by Gail Browne, it is certainly the center of the literary culture in the city, and though associated with the university, it has a lively schedule of programs, ranging from workshops and classes and discussion groups to poetry programs for children, open to everyone.
-Having just celebrated its first fifty years, the institution features a research archive of over seventy thousand items, including thirty-eight thousand volumes of poetry and twenty-five thousand issues of journals and periodicals.
+A visit to Tucson must include the University of Arizona Poetry Center (1508 East Helen Street), one of the largest poetry centers in the country.
+Directed by Tyler Meier, it is certainly the center of the literary culture in the city, and though associated with the university, it has a lively schedule of programs, ranging from workshops and classes and discussion groups to poetry programs for children, open to everyone.
+Founded in 1960, the institution features a research archive of over seventy thousand items, including forty-seven thousand volumes of poetry and twenty-eight thousand issues of journals and periodicals.
 The reading series is robust, to say the least, with several readings a month, usually drawing audiences of more than two hundred.
 I could name names, but you can just think of your own list of best-known poets in the world, and you can bet that many, if not most, of them have appeared in the Poetry Center’s reading series.
 The center also maintains an impressive audiovisual library.
 Trying to lay hands on Charles Baxter’s very rare early poetry collections Chameleon and The South Dakota Guidebook for an essay I was working on, I was pleased to find them in the Poetry Center library.
 I should not have been surprised, since the collection is epic and renowned, and open to anyone interested.
 These convergences happen all the time and make me happy to be a writer in Tucson.

-The Poetry Center also offers two competitive residencies each summer, one to a poet and one to a prose writer.
+The Poetry Center also offers a residency each summer to a poet.
 And, as Joseph Wood Krutch wrote, Tucson is most itself in the summer, when the snowbirds are gone and the students have departed.
 You’re left to negotiate with the sheer blistering fact of the sun (and thankfully of Tucson’s fifth season, the rainy, volatile monsoon, which provides a break from the heat and also offers arguably the best lightning in the country in July and August each year).